unimib-datAI/mantistable-ui-docs/docs/troubleshooting.md

 # Troubleshooting

-This section lists common issues that may occur when using **MantistableX** and provides possible solutions.
+This section lists common issues that may occur when using **MantisTableUI** and provides possible solutions.

 ---